gwen001/actarus/README.md

 * task managment - create, edit, delete, search
 * task priority
 * task autokill - when a task is longer than x minutes.
 See `parameters/task/max_duration`
-* auto recon - when an entity is created some tasks are immediatly performed.
+* automatic recon - when an entity is created some tasks are immediatly performed.
 See `parameters/entity/recon`
 * result interpretation and callback - when a task is finished a callback is immediatly executed and performed some actions.
 See _"Settings/Manage Task and their Callback"_ and `src/AppBundle/Command/InterpretTaskCommand.php`
 * alert managment - create, edit, delete, search
 * alert generation - the callbacks can generate alert, 4 levels available: info, low, medium, high.
 See `parameters/alerts/level`